Texas Ranger Division: Sam Bass

-In 1878, Sam Bass and his gang, who had perpetrated a series of bank and stagecoach robberies beginning in 1877, held up two stagecoaches and four trains within 25 miles (40 km) of Dallas.
+In the summer of 1878, Sam Bass, who had been in Texas since 1870, got confronted by Four Rangers in Round Rock when there was a shoot-out that followed where one of Bass' gang was killed outright.
+He was badly wounded but luckily managed to escape.
+Sam Bass and his gang, who had perpetrated a series of bank and stagecoach robberies beginning in 1877, held up two stagecoaches and four trains within 25 miles (40 km) of Dallas.
 The gang quickly found themselves the object of pursuit across North Texas by a special company of Texas Rangers headed by Captain Junius "June" Peak.
 Bass was able to elude the Rangers until a member of his party, Jim Murphy, turned informer, cut a deal to save himself, and led the law to the gang.
 As Bass's band rode south, Murphy wrote to Major John B. Jones, commander of the Frontier Battalion of Texas Rangers.

 Jones set up an ambush at Round Rock, where the Bass gang had planned to rob the Williamson County Bank.
 On July 19, 1878, Bass and his gang scouted the area before the actual robbery.
 They bought some tobacco at a store, and were noticed by Williamson County Sheriff Ahijah W. "Caige" Grimes, who approached the group and was shot and killed.
 A heavy gunfight ensued between the outlaws and the Rangers and local lawmen.
 A deputy named Moore was mortally wounded, as was Bass.
 The gang quickly mounted their horses and tried to escape while continuing to fire, and as they galloped away, Bass was shot again in the back by Ranger George Herold.
 Bass was later found lying helpless in a pasture north of town by the authorities.
 They took him into custody; he died from his wounds the next day.